-Graduate Minor Requirements in Comparative Literature
+Graduate Minor Requirements

 To receive a minor in Comparative Literature, students must complete 9 hours of Comparative Literature (CPLT) courses.